sandialabs/LoQS/docs/notebooks/noisesweeps.md

 ## Running the sweep

-`run` builds and executes one `QuantumProgram` per strength, extracts a `(failure_rate, stderr)` pair from each using the same per-shot pass/fail convention as `fttools.test_program_output` (`collect_shot_data_args`/`expected_outcomes`), and returns a single `NoiseSweepResult` covering the whole sweep.
+`run` builds and executes one `QuantumProgram` per strength, extracts a `(failure_rate, stderr)` pair from each using the same per-shot pass/fail convention as `FaultInjectionRunner.reduce_program_outcomes` (`collect_shot_data_args`/`expected_outcomes`), and returns a single `NoiseSweepResult` covering the whole sweep.